meglecz/mkCOInr/doc/content/tutorial.rst

 **full**

-The full option, gives a :ref:`tsv file <full_tsv_io>` with seqIDs, ranked lineages, taxIDs for each sequnece, and this is a very easy-to-parse, complete file.
+The full option, gives a :ref:`tsv file <full_tsv_io>` with seqIDs, ranked lineages, taxIDs for each sequence, and this is a very easy-to-parse, complete file.

 .. code-block:: bash